-New Orleans Saints And Dallas Cowboys Getting Very Heated Ahead Of Thursday Night’s Game – Warnings Exchanged
+New Orleans Saints And Dallas Cowboys Getting Very Heated Ahead Of Thursday Night’s Game — Warnings Exchanged

-The New Orleans Saints have proven to be the team to beat in the NFC and are the hottest team in the NFL right now.
-While other teams may have better records, the Dallas Cowboys are also looking great with a three-game win streak that has them sitting on top of the NFC East.
-On Thursday night, the two teams will clash in Dallas and the heat has been turned up as players from both sides are getting chippy already.
+The New Orleans Saints have proven to be the team to beat in the NFC, and are the hottest team in the NFL right now.
+While other teams may have better records, the Dallas Cowboys are also looking great — with a three-game win streak that has them sitting on top of the NFC East.
+On Thursday night, the two teams will clash in Dallas, and the heat has been turned up.
+Players from both sides are getting chirpy already.

-New Orleans is also riding a big win streak as they have won 10 in a row after losing their season opener to the Tampa Bay Buccaneers.
-One of the biggest reasons for their success has been the great play of wide receiver Michael Thomas who isn’t afraid to flex his muscles and talk a little on social media.
+New Orleans is also riding a big win streak.
+They have won 10 in a row after losing their season opener to the Tampa Bay Buccaneers.
+One of the biggest reasons for their success has been the great play of wide receiver Michael Thomas, who isn’t afraid to flex his muscles and to talk a little game on social media.

 Still, the Saints have plenty of weapons on both sides of the ball, and a lot of them are undrafted free agents.
-One of the team’s biggest strengths, though, is the offensive line which has opened holes for the run game and kept Drew Brees off the ground the majority of the season.
+One of the team’s biggest strengths, though, is the offensive line.
+Said line has opened holes for the running game — and kept Drew Brees off the ground for the majority of the season.

 The offensive line of the Saints has received a lot of praise this season, but the defensive line of the Dallas Cowboys is not too shabby.
 As reported by ESPN, defensive end DeMarcus Lawrence wants the world to know that the Saints aren’t just going to run all over the Cowboys.

-Lawrence, who leads Dallas with 8.5 sacks this season, was asked about the match-up between the Saints O-line and the D-line of the Cowboys, and he didn’t hold back anything.
+Lawrence, who leads Dallas with 8.5 sacks this season, was asked about the match-up between the Saints O-line and the D-line of the Cowboys.
+In his remarks, he didn’t hold back.

 “They’re going to have to match our intensity.
-S—, for 60 minutes straight.
-If you hit a m—–f—– in the mouth and then they ain’t doing what they’re regularly doing, putting up 50 points, they start to get a little distressed.
-Now you got them where you want them at, and then you f—ing choke their a– out.”
+S***, for 60 minutes straight.
+If you hit a m*****f***** in the mouth and then they ain’t doing what they’re regularly doing, putting up 50 points, they start to get a little distressed.
+Now you got them where you want them at, and then you f***ing choke their a** out.”

 While Lawrence knows that the Cowboys are a strong team too, he wasn’t completely coming down on the Saints.
 At one point, he compared them to a “Madden team” with the way New Orleans is putting up points and getting everyone on the offense involved.